hyperoslo/playbook/WORKFLOW.md

 * What should we stop doing?
 * What should we continue doing?

-### Standups
+### Stand-ups

-Every day, the developers and designers of a team should meet amongst themselves and have a [standup](http://www.mountaingoatsoftware.com/agile/scrum/daily-scrum/).
+Every day, the developers and designers of a team should meet amongst themselves and have a [stand-up](http://www.mountaingoatsoftware.com/agile/scrum/daily-scrum/).
 Project managers and advisors may want to participate in this meeting and indeed are welcome to, but it is not required.

 We like to timebox standups to 15 minutes where everyone takes turns asking these questions of themselves: